org-metaeffekt/metaeffekt-bom-essentials/README.md

 ### Generic

 #### Asset
 An Asset is concept or unit of value.
 Here, either a Software or Hardware Asset.
-Assets may also include documents and data.
+Assets may also be documents or data sets; content in general.

 #### Bill of Materials (BOM)